pypa/cibuildwheel/docs/options.md

 Windows arm64 platform support is experimental.

+For an experimental WebAssembly build with `--platform pyodide`, `cp312-pyodide_wasm32` is the only platform identifier.

 See the [cibuildwheel 1 documentation](https://cibuildwheel.pypa.io/en/1.x/) for past end-of-life versions of Python, and PyPy2.7.

 #### Examples